Yilgarn Craton: Murchison Province

 The structural framework in the northeastern Yilgarn craton was largely shaped by transpression that led to the development of folds, reverse faults, sinistral strike-slip movement on NNW-trending regional shear zones, followed by regional folding and shortening.
 The later occurred in overlapping tectonic processes.
 The first deformation event is poorly understood but appears to have involved N-S thrusting.

 The Murchison Province contains the Yarrabubba crater, which is the oldest dated meteorite impact crater, at 2229 ± 5 Ma.
 The crater is heavily eroded and no surface expression remains of the original structure.
-The primary trace is an elliptical aero-magnetic anomaly, measuring approximately 20km by 11km, as well as the presence of shock-recrystallised minerals.
+The primary trace is an elliptical aero-magnetic anomaly, measuring approximately 20 km by 11 km, as well as the presence of shock-recrystallised minerals.
 This impact may have ended the Huronian glaciation by climate forcing with a significant pulse of greenhouse gases, as the age broadly overlaps with the youngest glacial deposits.

-Southern Cross Province
+Southern Cross province

-The Southern Cross Province lies in the central area of the Yilgarn craton.
-The Marda–Diemals greenstone belt in the Southern Cross Terrane can be divided into three layers: the lower greenstone belt (ca. 3.0 Ga) characterized by mafic volcanic rock and banded iron formation, a felsic-intermediate volcanism layer, and an upper sedimentary layer (ca. 2.73 Ga) of calc-alkaline volcanic (Marda Complex) and clastic sedimentary rocks (Diemals Formation).
+The Southern Cross province lies in the central area of the Yilgarn craton.
+The Marda–Diemals greenstone belt in the Southern Cross terrane can be divided into three layers: the lower greenstone belt (ca. 3.0 Ga) characterized by mafic volcanic rock and banded iron formation, a felsic-intermediate volcanism layer, and an upper sedimentary layer (ca. 2.73 Ga) of calc-alkaline volcanic (Marda Complex) and clastic sedimentary rocks (Diemals Formation).

 East–West orogeny (ca. 2730–2680 Ma) occurred in two stages; an earlier folding phase and a late phase that resulted in deposition and deformation of the Diemals Formation.
 Subsequent orogeny (ca. 2680–2655 Ma) resulted in shear zones and arcuate structures.

-The lithostratigraphy of the Marda–Diemals greenstone belt are similar to the northern Murchison Terrane, but has older greenstones and deformation events than the southern Eastern Goldfields Terrane.
-This indicates that the Eastern Goldfields Terrane may have accreted to an older Murchison–Southern Cross granite–greenstone nucleus.
+The lithostratigraphy of the Marda–Diemals greenstone belt are similar to the northern Murchison terrane, but has older greenstones and deformation events than the southern Eastern Goldfields terrane.
+This indicates that the Eastern Goldfields terrane may have accreted to an older Murchison–Southern Cross granite–greenstone nucleus.

-Eastern Goldfield Province
+Eastern Goldfield province

-The Archaean Norseman-Wiluna Greenstone Belt in the Eastern Goldfield Province contains most of Australia's lode gold deposits, including the famous Kalgoorlie Golden Mile containing the Super Pit.
+The Archaean Norseman-Wiluna Greenstone Belt in the Eastern Goldfield province contains most of Australia's lode gold deposits, including the famous Kalgoorlie Golden Mile containing the Super Pit.

 These gold deposits are generally of large tonnage and are confined to the volcanic-intrusive-sedimentary sequences of the greenstone belts and not the granites.
 There is a pattern of gold distribution along the Archean Boulder-Lefroy shear zone.

 Extrusive komatiites (ultramafic volcanic rocks) occur along the Norseman-Wiluna Greenstone Belt.
 A change from volcanic-dominated to plutonic-dominated magmatism occurred in the Norseman-Wiluna Greenstone Belt approximately 2685–2675 Ma.
 Voluminous high-Ca granite intrusions occurred 2670–2655 Ma.
 Much of the gold was deposited between 2650–2630 Ma, with much of this associated with strike-slip reactivation of earlier faults (normal and reverse).

 An earlier gold event 2660-2655 Ma was associated with major extension (normal faulting and granite doming) resulting in the formation of late basins and the intrusion of mantle-derived magmas (syenites and Mafic-type granites/porphyries) and tight anticlockwise PTt paths.